Top Tips for Surviving August with the Kids

 Shopping for school uniforms isn’t fun for anyone but the early bird catches the worm and the early shopper catches the right size.
 There comes a point when saying “you’ll grow into it” just doesn’t apply when you’ve literally lost your child in an oversized shirt.

 Don’t feel bad about dropping your kids off at their friends house for a day.
 You will eventually have to return the favour but not before you get through as many friends as you can.
 Besides, you can’t seriously be expected to get all your back to school shopping done with the kids hanging out of you.
-That’s just cruel.
+That would just be cruel.

 Try to mentally prepare yourself for the first week of school-runs.
 We know it’s a traumatic thought but it is better to be prepared now rather than waking up in complete denial on the first day of school.
 Plan your school route ahead of time!
 We’re talking safe bike routes, traffic updates, detours, back up plans; anything to make sure you get your kids there on time and safe.